 In this section of the website you will find details of the health care providers we hold a contract with, how we hold them to account, performance data and proposed service changes.

-NHS Wakefield CCG uses the Commissioning Cycle as a framework to link internal business processes together across the organisation.
+NHS Wakefield CCG uses a process called the Commissioning Cycle as a framework to link internal business processes together across the organisation.
 There is a handbook that provides the tools to take changes to commissioned services through a standardised approach from concept to delivery.

 Key outcomes of this approach are:

 • A transparent framework which is simple, easy to navigate and understand.

 • Commitment to streamlining ways of working to enable implementation of the strategic objectives of the organisation.

 • A live dynamic resource which is regularly updated and reviewed.

 • Robust consideration and evaluation of the need for change, thorough development of proposals, timely decision-making, efficient tendering and contracting to deliver the change, on to subsequent monitoring of its delivery and impact.